A foolproof recipe for a classic Pavlova with Cream and Passionfruit.

 - Using a standmixer or electric beaters, whisk the egg whites in a large, clean bowl until they have tripled in volume and stiff peaks form.

 - Line a baking tray with baking paper and spoon the pavlova mixture onto the tray into a round shape.
+I like to dollop the mixture on top of each other into a high pile, and to then shape the pavlova from there – using this method ensures that your pavlova will have some height.
 Use a palette knife to shape the sides of the pavlova and to slightly flatten the top.
 The pavlova will expand and rise once cooked, so shape it to be on the slightly smaller side.
+Please see my photos above to give you an idea of what an uncooked pavlova should look like just before it goes into the oven.

 - Place the pavlova in the oven and immediately turn the temperature down to 300°F (150°C).

-- To serve, whip the double cream until it is thick and soft.
+- The pavlova should be decorated only just before serving.
+Whip the double cream until it is thick and soft.
 Spread the cream over the top of the pavlova and drizzle over the pulp of 3-4 passionfruit.

 - Serving Size: 4